simylein/minecraft-server/README.md

 ./setup.sh
 ```

-Now you got two directorys
+Now you got two directorys.

 One is called "minecraft" and has all the scripts in it and the otherone is called "minecraft-backups"